European shares climb for fourth day on trade optimism, China data

-April 3 (Reuters) - European shares rose for the fourth straight session on Wednesday, as investors took heart from further signs of recovery in China and progress towards a possible trade deal between Beijing and Washington.
+(Reuters) - European shares rose for the fourth straight session on Wednesday, as investors took heart from further signs of recovery in China and progress toward a possible trade deal between Beijing and Washington.

 The pan-European index rose 0.7 pct at 0724 GMT, hitting its highest level since Aug.
 10.